1122018/site/content/posts/whirlwind-days.md

 ***

-By the time that I have been writing this for a year, I will be in a financially comfortable place, I will have a successful business, and my family and I will be happy.
+> By the time that I have been writing this for a year, I will be in a financially comfortable place, I will have a successful business, and my family and I will be happy.
 And I will work as hard as I need to in order to make that a reality.
+>
+> * me, today.